Blazity/next-news/README.md

 - `storybook`: Starts the Storybook server
 - `build-storybook`: Builds the Storybook for deployment
 - `test`: Runs unit and integration tests
+- `codegen`: Runs codegen on your public content api url
 - `e2e:headless`: Runs end-to-end tests in headless mode
 - `e2e:ui`: Runs end-to-end tests with UI
 - `format`: Formats the code with Prettier